-Enrollment Period: Fall 2021 Course Dates: 9/20, 9/27, 10/11, 10/18, 11/1, 11/15, 11/22, 12/1, 12/6, 12/13 (5-7PM) Student Max: 16 Class Year: MS2 Course Director: Michael McDowell, MD (mcdowellmm2@upmc.edu) Course Administrator: Jasmine Hect (jasmine.hect@pitt.edu) Jim Duehr (jed161@pitt.edu) Location: Scaife anatomy lab and 1 st Floor Gamma Knife Conference Room Registration: Via Amp Up - Registration open date will be announced via email Course Description: This ten-week course will provide a unique experience in which second- year students will be exposed to the world of invasive procedures concerning the brain, spinal cord, and surrounding associated structures: neurological surgery.
+Enrollment Period: Fall 2023 Course Dates: 9/18, 10/2, 10/16, 10/30, 11/1, 11/13, 11/20, 11/27, 12/11, 12/13 (5-7PM) Student Max: 16 Class Year: MS2 Course Director: Michael McDowell, MD (mcdowellmm2@upmc.edu) Course Administrator: Gregory Varga (gjv7@pitt.edu) Tritan Plute (plute.tritan@medstudent.pitt.edu) Location: Scaife anatomy lab and 1st Floor Gamma Knife Conference Room Registration: Via Amp Up - Registration open date will be announced via email Course Description: This ten-week course will provide a unique experience in which second-year students will be exposed to the world of invasive procedures concerning the brain, spinal cord, and surrounding associated structures: neurological surgery.
 Students will learn key concepts and procedures from course instructors consisting of both attending neurosurgeons and residents.
 This setup will provide students with sources of factual and technical expertise, offer opportunities to become familiar with the department, and present different paths to practicing neurosurgery.
 Offering both didactic sessions and practical sessions, this course will allow students to learn about procedures and disorders that lie within the realm of neurological surgery.
 Students will attend didactics to learn about neurosurgery via lectures and case presentations, while practical sessions involving cadavers and simulation models will provide hands-on experience.
 Each week, a different topic will be highlighted.
 By the end of this course, each student will have practiced lumbar punctures, external ventricular drain placement, and even virtual planning of a radiosurgery procedure.
 Classes in the course will cover neuroradiology, vascular neurosurgery, spinal surgery and lumbar punctures, Gamma Knife radiosurgery, and external ventricular drains.
 This course will also showcase the exciting neurosurgical research and innovations developed here at UPMC -

-Objectives: students will be encouraged to develop and plan potential research projects.
-Introduce students to central disciplines of neurological surgery.
+students will be encouraged to develop and plan potential research projects.

+Objectives: Introduce students to central disciplines of neurological surgery.
 Sharpen skills in clinical/radiological diagnosis, evaluation, and presentation.
 Allow practice of simple practical procedures used in neurological surgery.
 Increase student familiarity with the UPMC department of neurological surgery.
 Facilitate involvement in research and foster interest in the subspecialty.

 Pre-Requisites: None

 Requirements: None

 Texts: None